Humans, historically speaking, are horrible.

 7. Execution Method: The Catherine Wheel/Breaking Wheel

-Bet you didn’t know they named your favourite firework after a method of execution.
+Bet you didn’t know they named your favorite firework after a method of execution.

 6. Execution Method: Blown from a Gun